MrMisterMisterMister/MFM-docs/src/content/docs/overview/introduction.md

 **Current Version**: V3.7.0

-The MultiFlexMeter V3 is a mature, production-ready platform with ongoing development and community support.
+The Multiflexmeter V3 is a mature, production-ready platform with ongoing development and community support.
 The hardware and firmware have been tested in real-world deployments.

 ## Community & Support